Writing Intensive Courses and Writing Across the Curriculum

 Support for WIC courses includes:

-- The FSU Writing Center provides assistance for students writing in any course; the Writing Center Web site
+- The Writing Center provides assistance for students writing in any course; the Writing Center Web site

 includes information for faculty on writing, as well as online handbooks and other